PsyChip/VOX/content/tool-response.md

 - NEVER use bullet points or numbered lists
 - ONLY use plain text and XML tags
 - After receiving tool output, narrate the information naturally in spoken form
-- Keep responses conversational and brief (under 6 sentences)
+- Keep responses naturally conversational.
+Reply in 1–2 sentences and keep under 150 characters unless the caller asks for more detail (max: 300 characters).
+- No need to address the user's name

 **REMINDER**: Your response will be SPOKEN ALOUD.
 Use only plain conversational text.
 No markdown, no formatting, no lists, no code blocks.